-Muskegon Community College (MCC) is committed to developing and sustaining a healthy and diverse learning and working community environment that recognizes the value of each individual and advances a safe, pleasant and respectful culture for all free from prohibited discrimination and harassment.
-It is the policy of Muskegon Community College to provide equal opportunities and not discriminate in enrollment, education, employment, public accommodations, activities, or services, and the College prohibits discrimination based on the basis of age, citizenship, color, disability, ethnicity, gender identity or expression, genetic information, height, marital status, national origin, political persuasion, race, religion, sex (including the condition of pregnancy), sexual orientation, veteran status, weight, or other legally protected categories.
+Muskegon Community College (MCC) is committed to sustaining a healthy and diverse learning and working community environment that recognizes the value of each individual and advances a safe, pleasant and respectful culture for all free from prohibited discrimination and harassment.
+It is the policy of Muskegon Community College to provide equal opportunities and not discriminate in enrollment, education, employment, public accommodations, activities, or services, and the College prohibits discrimination based on the basis of age, citizenship, color, disability, ethnicity, gender identity or expression, transgender status, genetic information, height, weight, marital status, national origin, political persuasion, race, religion, sex (including the condition of pregnancy), sexual orientation, veteran status, or other legally protected categories.

 Prohibited Activity and Complaint Procedure

 MCC will not tolerate harassment of any kind.
 Sexual harassment and sexual misconduct are forms of sex discrimination and are prohibited by the college.
 All matters reported will be treated with the utmost concern and urgency.
 Violations of this policy may result in disciplinary action up to and including expulsion for students or disciplinary action up to and including termination for employees.

 Prohibited discrimination includes harassment of an individual based on any of the above categories.
 Sexual harassment is defined as the behavior of a person of either sex against a person of the opposite or same sex, when behavior(s) fall within the definition outlined below.|